mtanabe-sj/Maximilians-Hex-Tab/README.md

 Copyright (c) mtanabe, All rights reserved.

-Maximilian's File Hex-Dump Tab is distributed under the terms of the MIT License.
+Maximilian's File Hex Tab is distributed under the terms of the MIT License.
 The libheic and associated libraries are distributed under the terms of the GNU license.